Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/README.md

 /console weatherDensity 3
 ```

+## ReShade
+[ReShade](https://reshade.me/) is a post-processing injector that can add ambient occlusion, anti-aliasing, color correction, film grain, depth of field effects, and more visual effects to games that do not normally include this functionality.
+This can provide graphical improvements that would normally be impossible using an unmodified World of Warcraft client.

+> Through testing, I have discovered the Wrath of the Lich King client is only compatible with ReShade versions 4.9.1 and below.
+If someone is able to get the latest version of ReShade working with the client, feel free to message me and I'll update the guide to the latest version.

+To install and configure ReShade, follow the step below.

+>1.)
+Download [ReShade v4.9.1](https://www.mediafire.com/file/32o5pwxibc8m7rz/ReShade_Setup_v4.9.1.zip/file), and extract the zip to a location of your choosing.
+>
+>2.)
+Launch the downloaded ReShade Setup executable.
+>
+>3.)
+Click the 'Click here to select a game and manage its ReShade installation' button and navigate to (and select) the World of Warcraft executable.
+>
+>4.)
+Select 'OpenGL' as the rendering API.
+>
+>5.)
+You will be prompted to select the effects packages you wish to install.
+I recommend the default options (the full 'Standard effects' installation and the full 'SweetFX' installation).
+Click the 'OK' button when you have completed this step.
+>
+>6.)
+At this point, assuming the installation was successful, you can exit the ReShade Setup window
+>
+>7.)
+Once ReShade has finished installing successfully, you may exit the installer.

+Upon opening the World of Warcraft client, you will see a ReShade toast at the top of the screen, prompting you to press the `Home` key to begin the ReShade tutorial.
+Any changes are reflected in realtime, so find a scenic spot in the world and adjust settings to what looks best for you.

 ## Extra Steps
 At this point, your graphics should appear more in line with modern version of World of Warcraft.
 Below are a few extra steps you can use to take your installation even further.